 - Full Moon Party at XBase

-- Go scuba diving at Emla Bay.
+- Go scuba diving in Geoffrey Bay.
 Magnetic Island has many ship wrecks and fringing reefs.
 Perfect for a dive close to shore or take the time to head to the Great Barrier Reef.

 - Hire a jet ski or go water skiing at Horseshoe Bay